csl2025/csl2025.github.io/index.md

 [CSL](https://www.eacsl.org/csl-conferences/) is the annual conference of the European Association for Computer Science Logic ([EACSL](https://www.eacsl.org/)).
 It is an interdisciplinary conference, spanning across both basic and application oriented research in mathematical logic and computer science.

-CSL 2025 will be held on the 10th–14th February 2025 and is hosted by the [Vrije Universiteit Amsterdam](https://vu.nl/en).
+CSL 2025 will be held on the 10th–14th of February 2025 and is hosted by the [Vrije Universiteit Amsterdam](https://vu.nl/en).

 #### Important dates